linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/SIVS An Oasis of Calm in the Sub Prime Maelstrom.md

 cssclasses:
   - academia
 aliases:
-  - Alias_30_SIVS An Oasis of Calm in the Sub Prime Maelstrom.md
+  - SIVS An Oasis of Calm in the Sub Prime Maelstrom.md
-  - Example_Alias_SIVS An Oasis of Calm in the Sub Prime Maelstrom
+  - SIVS An Oasis of Calm in the Sub Prime Maelstrom
 tags:

-  - tag_example
-  - example_tag
+  -
   - "#quantitative-finance"
   - "#finance"
   - "#financial-crises"